wp-plugins/nextgen-facebook/readme.txt

 = 6.7.2-dev2 =

-Added default text for the Custom Settings input and textarea fields (Pro version), added 'Recommend Author' to the Twitter social sharing options, fixed WooCommerce function call.
+Added default text for the Custom Settings input and textarea fields (Pro version), added 'Recommend Author' to the Twitter social sharing options, used alternate WooCommerce function call (Pro Version).

 = 6.7.1 =